Later Life Letters

 Hazel is your half sister and she was born on 4 July 1995.

 I always found your mother Mary to be a shy rather quiet person.
-As a young child she was assessed at quite an early age as having special education needs and she went to a school in Leeds, which she left at sixteen.
+As a young child she was assessed at quite an early age as having special educational needs and she went to a school in Leeds, which she left at age 16.
 Physically she was approximately 5ft 4ins tall and of slender build.
 She had a fair complexion with short brown hair and blue eyes.
 Mary was not married to John at the time of your birth but they have since married and still live together as far as I know.

 JOHN'S FAMILY AND EARLY HISTORY: